openconfig/public/doc/controller-card_poweroff.md

     **Response:**

     This is as per expectations so inserting a new card into the chassis can happen anytime.
-However, bringing it online happens only in a controlled environment using a gNMI config push operation of `/components/component[controller-card#]/controller-card/config/power-admin-state = POWER_ENABLED`
+However, bringing it online happens only in a controlled environment using a configuration change to set `/components/component[controller-card#]/controller-card/config/power-admin-state = POWER_ENABLED`

 7. Both controller-cards present during the initial boot operation.
 However, the controller card that is configured as "POWER\_DISABLED" boots up sooner than the other card and takes over the ACTIVE role.